-Actions taken in the 2017-18 Program Year to help individuals and families avoid homelessness include:
+Actions taken in the 2018-19 Program Year to help individuals and families avoid homelessness include:

-Assistance to Formerly Homeless Clients: Through the city's public service agency funding allocation, the City will make \$16,235 available to the Family Promise of Bryan-College Station to provide supportive services following housing placement of homeless clients.
-An estimated 125 unduplicated clients will be assisted through this program.
+Assistance to Formerly/currently Homeless Clients: Through the city's public service agency funding allocation, the City will make \$30,000 available to CASA to provide advocates representing minor children in the welfare systems of Texas.
+An estimated 460 unduplicated clients will be assisted.
+An additional \$27,000 will be available to Twin City Mission to provide supportive services for homeless clients to an estimated 625 clients.

-Assistance to Clients at Risk of Homelessness: Through the city's public service agency funding allocation, the City will make \$22,121 available to Catholic Charities of Central Texas's Financial Stability Program to provide case management, referrals, and utility and rental assistance to clients with critical financial hardships.
-An estimated 400 unduplicated clients will be assisted through this program.
+Assistance to Clients at Risk of Homelessness: Through the city's public service agency funding allocation, the City will make \$5,000 available to Catholic Charities of Central Texas's Financial Stability Program to provide case management, referrals, and utility and rental assistance to clients with critical financial hardships.
+An estimated 460 unduplicated clients will be assisted through this program.